jonmartin721/devwatch-github/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are very welcome!
 Please feel free to submit issues or pull requests.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### How to Contribute
 - **Bug Reports**: Use GitHub Issues with clear reproduction steps